egonw/RaMID/README.md

  ''' ruramid(inFile="../cdf2mid/cdf2midout.csv",ouFile="ramidout.csv",cdfzip="data/roldan.zip") '''

- The output file contains the distribution of mass isotopomers in the analyzed peak, extracted by RaMID from the provided CDF files, using the information provided in the inFile.
+ The output file contains the distribution of mass isotopomers in the analyzed peak, extracted by RaMID from the provided CDF files, using the information given in the inFile.